-If you’ve got a design background, an interest in digital products and a desire to work in tech, then becoming a UX or UI designer may be the job for you.
-But you’re not totally clear: What do UX/UI designer jobs require, and how do you become one?
+If you have a design background, a keen interest in digital products, and a desire to work in the tech industry, then a UX or UI designer career might be your calling.
+However, you might wonder: What exactly do UX/UI designer jobs entail, and how does one embark on this career path?

 Also on Mediabistro